Reporting#

 Registry().add_scenario_report("per_test", PerTestReporter, ReportConfig(enable=True))

-Each report can define its own configuration which is constructed and passed as an argument to Registry.add_scenario_report method. reports field is parsed during TOMLs reading and respective Pydantic model is created.
+Each report can define its own configuration, which is constructed and passed as an argument to Registry.add_scenario_report.
+The reports field is parsed during TOML reading and the respective Pydantic model is created.

 For example, we can define a custom report configuration: